MattB859/MS3-Book-Hub/README.md

 -   ### Navigation bar

-    - On entering the website, users are greeted with a clean and easy to read navigation bar which contains links that are fixed to the top of the page so users are never left without accsess to go to the page of their choice.
+    - On entering the website, users are greeted with a clean and easy to read navigation bar which contains links that are fixed to the top of the page, so users are never left without access to navigate to the page of their choice.

     - On the navigation bar is a registration link that allows visitors to create an account by registering their details.